OK. NO TCO OR ROI HERE. WE LIED.

 Also, although it makes little difference, it should be noted that development plans follow the feature request tracker with some delay, so when the decision was made about remote administration, it was _the_ top voted feature.

-5. Pingback by Vamsoft Insider » ORF 5 Preview (Part 3): Configuration Synchronization
+5. Pingback: Vamsoft Insider » ORF 5 Preview (Part 3): Configuration Synchronization

 @Kerry: I second that!